mikaelnousiainen/RS41ng/README.md

 ### Steps to flash the firmware

 1. If your ST-LINK v2 programmer is capable of providing power (as some third-party clones are), remove the batteries from the sonde.
-Otherwise, leave the battiers in and power on the sonde.
+Otherwise, leave the batteries in and power on the sonde.
 2. Connect an ST-LINK v2 programmer dongle to the sonde via the following pins:
   * SWDIO -> Pin 9 (SWDIO)
   * SWCLK -> Pin 8 (SWCLK)